mne-tools/mne-lsl/paper/paper.md

 processing of continuous and epoch-based data streams in a familiar environment.

-MNE-LSL further enhances the real-time data acquisition workflow by re-implementing the low-level pylsl [@pylsl] library with more efficient NumPy [@harris2020array] operations and ensuring compatibility across platforms through automatic handling of the liblsl library.
+MNE-LSL further enhances the real-time data acquisition workflow by re-implementing the low-level pylsl [@pylsl] library with improved structure and documentation.
+The implementation defaults to efficient NumPy [@harris2020array] operations and ensures cross-platform compatibility by packaging the liblsl library directly within Python wheels.
 These improvements provide researchers with a powerful, user-friendly tool for real-time data analysis within the Python ecosystem, meeting the growing needs of the neurophysiological research community.